Updated on August 20th, 2020

 5. Learn everything you can about the staff.

 Do they live on-site and provide peer guidance?
 Are they in recovery themselves?
 What is the staff to client ratio like?
 How do they keep residents accountable to their sobriety?
 A transitional living house that employs a strong but caring staff who will enforce the rules and provide consistent, on-site residential support is a good sign.

 6. Familiarize yourself with the financial requirements.

 Of course, no matter how much you like a sober living home, you’ll also need to make sure you can afford to live there.
 Most transitional housing programs charge a monthly fee to cover room and board, but you’ll need to plan to pay for your own food, hygiene products, and transportation costs.

 Choosing a sober living home doesn’t have to be difficult.
 At Eudaimonia Recovery Homes, we provide safe, clean, and supportive transitional living options for men and women in all stages of recovery.
 We operate several different sober living homes and apartments in Austin, Houston, and Colorado Springs, where residents can become an active part of a supportive recovery community and work to achieve their recovery goals.

+If you’re searching for Houston, Colorado Springs, or Austin sober living for women or a men’s sober living home in the same locations, you’ve come to the right place.
 Call our admissions team today to learn more about our transitional living programs or to enroll yourself or a loved one in a program.